-Hiring an AngularJS developer is the case when devil hides in details.
+Hiring an AngularJS developer is the case when a devil hides in details.
 Yes, AngularJS is a Google’s framework, and those guys did quite a job to diminish lots of difficulties for the convenience of those who might use it.
 However, it doesn’t mean at all, that you can hire that first guy from the list on the UpWork.

 As with any Google technology – the further you get in, the more complicated it gets.
-That’s why we’d like to present you our 5 tips on finding a perfect team of AngularJS developers.
+That’s why we’d like to present to you our 5 tips on finding a perfect team of AngularJS developers.

 It is crucial that job description would cover both specific and general requirements, as well.
 And, sure thing, it should completely cover all of the specific issues according to your project.
 So those who aren’t capable to meet necessary requirements could be sifted on the very first stage.

 You can further save time by taking advantage of already existing templates.
 Those are especially useful if you’ve had no previous experience in hiring staff.
-These templates are just a simple with sections like:
+These templates are just simple with sections like:

 - company introduction

 - necessary qualifications

 Make sure to do your best while filling this form.
 As it is in your own interest to attract the best candidates and drive off the others.

 Do your best to distinguish a real professional amongst average ones (the worst ones should’ve been already sifted on the application stage).
 And when is it the best chance to do that as not during the interview?
 What will help you to get the best of the interview is a pool of questions which will cover general knowledge and AngularJS skills as well.